 Any and all student threats to inflict any harm to self or to others must be taken seriously.
 Whoever hears the threat should report it immediately to the principal.
 The police may be notified immediately.
 The student will be kept in the principal's office under supervision until the police arrive.
 The parent/guardian of the student who has made the threat shall be notified immediately.
 Any adult or the parent/guardian of any student who has been verbally mentioned as a potential victim or listed in writing as a potential victim shall be notified immediately.
 The student may be suspended and not considered for readmission to school until a comprehensive mental health evaluation/risk assessment has been conducted by a psychiatrist/psychologist (Ph.D.).
 Lack of cooperation by either the student or the parents in this matter will result in the student's immediate expulsion.
 If a psychiatrist performs the primary evaluation, he/she shall determine the necessity to utilize a psychologist (Ph.D.) for psychological consultation and/or testing.
-If a psychiatric consultation.
+If a psychologist (Ph.D.) performs the primary evaluation, he/she shall determine the need for psychiatric consultation.